boblogdev/stargate_quiz/assets/docs/testing.md

 | Reset The Game | Test the reset button on gameHud and scoreboard | 1.
 Click the reset button <br> 2.
 Select option to start or change difficulty <br> 3.
 Start the game again <br>  | User can successfully use the reset button on both gameHud and scoreboard screens.| PASS | PASS|
 | Social Media Icons | Test if icons work correctly | 1.
 Click each icon <br> 2.
 Verify that they open in new window <br>  | User can successfully go through to social media sites.| PASS | PASS|

+## Bug Tracker

+### Open Bugs
+- [ ] Timer element doesn't display as soon as loading into the game.
+- [ ] User is able to click more than one answer
+- [ ] Clicking in quick successions results in answers skipping.
+- [ ] When selecting an incorrect answer, the correct answer should flash.
+- [ ] Some of the questions/answers are repeating due to the way they are called.

+### Resolved Bugs